Carter Barron Amphitheatre: Sesquicentennial Amphitheatre

 This plan was expanded upon by Carter T. Barron in 1947, as a way to memorialize the 150th anniversary of Washington, D.C., as the U.S. national capital.
 As Vice Chairman of the Sesquicentennial Commission, Barron envisioned an amphitheatre where "all persons of every race, color and creed" in Washington could attend musical, ballet, theater and other performing arts productions.
-The Commission approved the drawings of National Capital Parks (now known as the National Capital Region of the National Park Service (NPS)) Architect William M. Hausman for the new 4,200-seat Sesquicentennial Amphitheatre.
+The Commission approved the drawings of National Capital Parks (now known as the National Capital Region of the National Park Service (NPS)) Architect William M. Haussmann for the new 4,200-seat Sesquicentennial Amphitheatre.
 Plans called for outfitting the amphitheatre with state-of-the-art technology including a communication system which allowed the stage manager to speak to any actor or stagehand from his desk and the best lighting and sound equipment available at the time.
 (The original construction cost estimate was $200,000 but the actual cost totaled $563,676.90.)

 The amphitheatre opened on August 4, 1950.
 Paul Green, Pulitzer Prize winning playwright and author of the symphonic outdoor drama "The Lost Colony", was commissioned to write the opening season production.
 "Faith of Our Fathers" was a tribute to George Washington.
 It met with mixed reviews while the press and theater professionals hailed the Sesquicentennial Amphitheatre itself as the best outdoor theater ever seen.
 The placement of the amphitheatre maximized the natural acoustics of the bowl of the hill and it quickly became known as a theater with "not a bad seat in the house."

 The original design has been changed little.
 In 1965, a curtain and track were added to the stage.
 In the 1970s, the Feld Brothers added a three-pole circus tent to cover part of the stage which was changed to a truss and canvas roof system by the Shakespeare Theatre Company in cooperation with NPS in 1991.
 In the early 1990s, the NPS renovated the public restrooms, repaired the roofs, and did some electrical upgrades in the backstage area.
 Between the 2003 and 2004 summer performance seasons, all new seats were installed and the drainage in the seating area was improved.
 Electrical service and wiring was also updated.
 A major renovation project to the stage area is planned for the future.